-In 2016 the school operated with three classes - P-1, Years 2-3-4 and Years 5-6.
+In 2017 the school year began with two classes - P-2 and Years 3-6.
+Mid-year the student enrolments had grown and the school was allocated an additional teacher, forming a third class.
+We then operated with three classes - P-1, Years 2-3 and Years 4-6.
 Our teaching staff consisted of a Teaching Principal; 2 full time classroom teachers; principal relief teacher- 0.4; 1 x 0.3 history/music/the arts/German teacher; 4 Teacher Aides- various fractions; an Administration Assistant and two school cleaners.
 Specialist itinerant teachers and staff also visited our school -Physical Education; Speech Language Therapist, Occupational Therapist and Guidance Officer.
 We also enjoyed access to an Advisory Visiting Teacher: Inclusion.